What Happens if You Over Shock Your Spa?

 A lot of shock treatments for spas and pools contain a high chlorine concentration, but several different chemicals can be added to balance it out.
 One of the most popular is calcium hypochlorite.
 If you add too much of a shock treatment or other chemical treatment with this compound in it, you may have more calcium hypochlorite than chlorine.

-When you have too much calcium hypochlorite, you start to see calcium chunks in your water, and these will clog up your pipes andwater filters, and sit in your spa water.
-It can be uncomfortable, annoying to clean up, and if there’s too much of it, you might need to drain your spa to clear out the pipes and filters.
+When you have too much calcium hypochlorite, you start to see calcium chunks in your water, and these will clog up your pipes and water filters and sit in your spa water.
+It can be uncomfortable and annoying to clean up, and if there’s too much of it, you might need to drain your spa to clear out the pipes and filters.

 #2.
 It’s Not Safe to Swim In

 This may feel obvious, but it’s most important.
-If you over shock your spa water, it will no longer be safe to soak or swim in.
+If you over-shock your spa water, it will no longer be safe to soak or swim in.
 Even if it is just a little over the recommended amount, you may experience mild symptoms like skin and eye irritation.
-If you over shock your spa often, you may experience:
+Over-shocking a spa is like overshocking a pool; it often leads to:

 - Bleached swimwear